Thank you very much for everything, it was very fine, Artem is a perfect guide.

 I would highly recommend Anatoly and his driver for trips within Bishkek.

-Bactrian camels, the friendly people (especially the kids at the felt
+the Bactrian camels, the friendly people (especially the kids

 Matthew & Faith Awkerman.
 USA, Bettendorf, Iowa.
 September, 2016.

-heartedness of the people.
-We saw a lot of different places, the beautiful
+and open heartedness of the people.
+We saw a lot of different

 Everywhere we were welcomed with open arms, great interest towards our trip and nobody ever hesitated to share their stories.

 Our trip with Anatoly and Jura was a great experience, both were very kind and helpful to us, they showed us all the great panoramic spots along our way and they certainly had the most entertaining stories.
 It was a pleasure to explore this beautiful country, especially also on horseback, with our two experienced guides.
 We hope to return soon to Kyrgysztan and see even more of its nature, people and culture.

 Kyrgyzstan – a small,